etiennebr/rstdocs/Applications/Feature Extraction/LineSegmentDetection.rst

 Detailed description
 --------------------

 This application detects locally straight contours in a image.
 It is based on Burns, Hanson, and Riseman method and use an a contrario validation approach (Desolneux, Moisan, and Morel).
-The algorithm was published by Rafael Gromponevon Gioi, Jérémie Jakubowicz, JeanMichel Morel and Gregory Randall.
+The algorithm was published by Rafael Gromponevon Gioi, Jérémie Jakubowicz, Jean-Michel Morel and Gregory Randall.
  The given approach computes gradient and level lines of the image and detects aligned points in line support region.
 The application allows to export the detected lines in a vector data.

 Parameters
 ----------